Gaussian Pre-Activations in Neural Networks: Myth or Reality?: Introduction

-\paragraph{Summary of the paper.} As a preliminary, we make in Section~\ref{sec:propagating} a critical review of several results about pre-activations propagation in a neural network: the discussion, additional experiments, and the criticism we are proposing, particularly in the EOC line of works, are the foundations of our contributions.
+\paragraph{Summary of the paper.} We begin by reviewing the widely used assumptions about pre-activations in Section \ref{sec:common-assumptions}.
+Then, we make in Section~\ref{sec:propagating} a critical review of several results about pre-activations propagation in a neural network: the discussion, additional experiments, and the criticism we are proposing, particularly in the EOC line of works, are the foundations of our contributions.
 In Section~\ref{sec:imposing_th}, we propose a new family of activation functions, along with a family of initialization distributions.
 They are defined so as to ensure that the pre-activations distribution propagates without deformation across the layers, including with networks that are far from the ``infinite-width limit''.
-More specifically, we ensure that the pre-activations remain Gaussian at any layer, and we provide a set of constraints that the activation function and the initialization distribution of the parameters should match to attain this goal.
+More specifically, we ensure that the pre-activations remain Gaussian at any layer, and we provide a set of constraints that the activation function and the initialization distribution of the parameters should match to attain this goal, under a pre-activations' independence assumption.
 Finally, we propose in Section~\ref{sec:experiments} a series of simulations in order to check whether our propositions meet the requirement of maintaining Gaussian pre-activations across neural networks.
 We also show the performance of trained neural networks in different setups, including standard ones and the one we are proposing.